linuxdeepin/wiki.deepin.org/en/System_Management/Package_Management/dpkg.md

-dpkg -l packagename	| List the version of Packages dpkg --version | Display dpkg Version dpkg --help	| Get all the Help about dpkg dpkg -L packagename | list files owned by pa
+dpkg -l packagename	| List the version of Packages dpkg --version | Display dpkg Version dpkg --help	| Get all the Help about dpkg dpkg -L packagename | list files owned by package